ahmed-a-helal/iti_anisble_labs/lab2/README.md

 StudentName:  Ahmed Attia Abdelmaksoud mohamed Helal

-`aws_user_data.sh`  is a bash script used to initialize EC2 instance though user_data to work as a ansible clients
+`aws_user_data.sh`  is a bash script used to initialize EC2 instance though user_data to work as ansible clients

 ----------